goat-community/goat-docs/docs/general copy/upload_poi_data.md

 sidebar_position: 22
 ---

-# Upload of custom POI data
+# Upload of custom POI data / New POIs

 Note: the files should be in coordinate system EPSG:4326